Charlotte-AI-Research/apollo/src/scout_mini_perception/docs/TEAM1_GUIDE.md

 # Team 1: Person Detection & Color Filtering

-Detect people in the camera feed, identify which person is wearing bright green, and publish the target person's location for Team 2 to use.
+# General Overview
+Detect all people visible in the camera's color image stream using YOLOv11s object detection.
+For each detected person, analyze their bounding box region to calculate what percentage of their pixels match a specific color (bright green).
+Select the person with the highest color match as the target, then publish a custom ROS2 message containing the target's bounding box coordinates, center point, color match score, and detection confidence.
+This information will be used by Team 2 for depth analysis.

 ---